-The AHA recommends Congress direct CMS to remove this field from the MOON.
+The AHA recommends that this field be removed from the MOON.
 It should be replaced with CMS-prepared standard language that describes the established reason that physicians order observation services for patients.
 Indeed, CMS itself acknowledged the standard explanation for why a patient is placed in outpatient observation status and included it in the preamble to the FY 2017 inpatient PPS final rule.

 Eliminate the Observation Hours Carve-out Policy.
 Currently, CMS requires that hospitals "carve out" from their count of observation hours the time involved in furnishing other diagnostic or therapeutic services that also require active monitoring.
 Doing so is burdensome for hospitals, as it requires manual estimation and recording of the time required to complete each separate service.
-It also is unnecessary given that payment for all observation services is now packaged and, in most cases, diagnostic or therapeutic services furnished in conjunction with observation no longer separately paid.
+It is also unnecessary given that payment for observation services is now packaged and, in most cases, diagnostic or therapeutic services furnished in conjunction with observation no longer separately paid.
 Further, CMS itself has decided to disregard this "carving out" of time from observation services in its final policy for implementing the Notice of Observation Treatment and Implication for Care Eligibility Act.
 That is, in determining whether a hospital has furnished more than 24 hours of observation services to a Medicare beneficiary (thus, triggering the MOON notification), CMS instructed hospitals to disregard this notion of "billable hours" and instead directed hospitals to count the time directly as clock hours from the initiation of observation services.

-The AHA recommends that Congress direct CMS to eliminate the current requirement that hospitals "carve out" from its count of observation hours the time involved in furnishing other diagnostic or therapeutic services that also require active monitoring.
+The AHA recommends that CMS eliminate the current requirement that hospitals "carve out" from its count of observation hours the time involved in furnishing other diagnostic or therapeutic services that also require active monitoring.

 Eliminate Second Important Message from Medicare.
 Currently hospitals are required to provide a written explanation of a beneficiary's appeal rights and obtain a signature at the time of admission (known as the "Important Message").
-In addition, the hospital must provide this message a second time (known as the "Second Important Message") to the beneficiary if the initial message was provided more than 2 days prior to discharge.
+In addition, the hospital must provide this message a second time (known as the "Second Important Message") to the beneficiary if the initial message was provided more than two days prior to discharge.
 Presenting the beneficiary with the same information twice in one stay leads to confusion and feelings of being overwhelmed with paperwork.
-It also is burdensome and redundant for the hospital and staff.
+It is also burdensome and redundant for the hospital and staff.

-We urge Congress to direct CMS to eliminate the requirement for a second notice in these circumstances.
+We urge CMS to eliminate the requirement for a second notice if the initial message was provided more than two days prior to discharge.
 Any benefit to presenting a second message is outweighed by the added confusion to the patient and burden borne by the hospital.

 Allow Flexibility for Providers Who Want to Share Treatment Space to Address Gaps in Patient Access to Care.
 Many hospitals share treatment space with other providers in order to offer a broader range of medical services and better meet patient needs.
-In rural areas, hospitals may lease space to visiting specialists from out of town several days per month.
-Recently, CMS issued several very restrictive interpretations of the shared space rules, such as disallowing visiting specialist arrangements because the spaces for the specialists are not completely separate from the hospital and do not provide independent entrance and waiting areas.
+For example, in rural areas, hospitals may lease space to visiting specialists from out of town several days per month.
+In urban and suburban areas, two hospitals, such as an adult general acute care hospital and a children's hospital or a psychiatric hospital may be co-located to improve efficiency and access for patients.
+Recently, CMS instructed surveyors and accrediting bodies, such as The Joint Commission, to apply very restrictive interpretations of the shared space rules, such as disallowing visiting specialist arrangements because the spaces for the specialists are not completely separate from the hospital and do not provide independent entrance and waiting areas.
 Overly prescriptive interpretations of the sharing or "co-location" rules can create patient access or quality of care problems and undermine broader goals to provide more coordinated and patient-centered care at lower cost.